optimizely/scribe/content/stories/bigstock.md

 ## Results

-On Optimizely’s results page, Bigstock could clearly see that visitors selected results from the the fuzzy auto suggest 9.6% more often.
+On Optimizely’s results page, Bigstock could clearly see that *visitors selected results from the the fuzzy auto suggest 9.6% more often*.

-With Google Analytics, they were also able to see significant improvements throughout, including a 6.52% increase in the number of images added to the cart, and a 3.2% increase in downloaded images.
+With Google Analytics, they were also able to see significant improvements throughout, including a *6.52% increase in the number of images added to the cart, and a 3.2% increase in downloaded images*.
 In under a week, Bigstock used Optimizely to solve a business challenge that enhanced user experience and increased revenue.

 {% include "blockquote.html"
   {